-- Children are covered for two routine exams per benefit period. - Routine exams are not as in-depth as comprehensive oral exams. - Comprehensive oral exams - Children are covered for only one comprehensive oral exam per Dentist for the entire time you are on this plan. - If they change Dentists, they are covered for a new comprehensive oral exam. - If your Dentist wants to do more comprehensive oral exams, we will cover additional exams at the same rate as a routine check-up, and you would be responsible for any additional costs.
+- These visits are to help your child's Dentist get a general idea about their overall health.
+The Dentist may examine the areas inside and outside of the mouth including your child's head, neck, teeth, tongue, and gums. - Children are covered for only one comprehensive oral exam per Dentist for the entire time you are on this plan. - If they change Dentists, they are covered for a new comprehensive oral exam. - If your child's Dentist wants to do more comprehensive oral exams, we will cover additional exams at the same rate as a routine check-up, and you would be responsible for any additional costs.

-Limited or problem-focused oral exams
+➤ Limited or problem-focused oral exams

-- Limited exams. - They cannot be part of any other oral exam and must be performed by a licensed Dentist or dental hygienist.
+- Limited or problem-focused oral exams evaluate a specific dental problem, or oral health complaint, dental emergency, or referral for other treatment. - They cannot be part of any other oral exam and must be performed by a licensed Dentist or dental hygienist.